Set theory

 Every finite point set in a hausdorff space is closed.

-The Hausdorff space condition is stronger than the condition that finite point sets be closed (\(T_1\) axiom) but that’s fine.
-But for fun:
+The Hausdorff space condition is stronger than the condition that finite point sets be closed (

 Theorem